cybruGhost/livesports/README.md

 🔒 Data & API

-    The app pulls live football data using a backend API service (you can specify the provider if public).
+    The app pulls live football data using a backend API service ().

     No sensitive data is exposed on the frontend.